 Dogs on Beaches in Blackpool

 Along with most other UK seaside resorts, there is a dog ban in force on the main beaches of Blackpool during the summer season.

 Dog Friendly Fylde Coast

-Many people bring their dogs on holiday with them, and many local people prefer to take them with them when they go out for the day – after all you wouldn’t like being locked up with no access to a toilet all day would you?!
+Many people bring their dogs on holiday with them, and many local people prefer to take them with them when they go out for the day.
+After all you wouldn’t like being locked up all day with no access to a toilet, would you?

-After all, carried or walking, most people would only take their dog onto commercial premises if they knew that they could be trusted – you just wouldn’t show yourself up if your dog did something it shouldn’t do in the middle of a shop.
+After all, carried or walking, most people will only take their dog onto commercial premises if they know it can be trusted.
+You just wouldn’t show yourself up if you dog is likely to do something it shouldn’t do in the middle of a shop.

 Remember, there’s no such thing as a bad dog – only bad owners!

 Benefits of being a Dog Friendly business